Doctor of Philosophy

 Part II focuses on pressure-induced structural transformations of one dimensional (1D) nanomaterials using vibrational spectroscopy and synchrotron X-ray diffraction.
 Individual studies were first carried out on BN nanotubes and GaN nanowires aiming at investigating their high-pressure behaviors.
 Then, systematic studies were conducted on TiO2 and ZnO nanowires focusing on the size- and morphology- effect on their high-pressure behaviors.
 These 1D nanomaterials behaved dramatically different from bulk counterparts and nanoparticles, in terms of phase transition pressure, phase transition sequence, and compressibility.
 In addition, morphology of each material before and after compression was examined by scanning electron microscope.
 Our studies provide more insight into the understanding of unique high-pressure behaviors of nanomaterials and show profound implications for producing controlled structures with new applications achieved by combined pressure-morphology tuning.

 Dong, Zhaohui, "High-Pressure Study of Molecular Solids and 1D Nanostructures by Vibrational Spectroscopy and Synchrotron X-ray Diffraction" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 585.